its-hazratbilal/android-ai-kit/README.md

 ## ⭐ Support

-If you found this project useful, please consider:
+If you found this project useful, please consider supporting it by:

 - ⭐ Starring the repository
 - 🍴 Forking the project
 - 🐛 Reporting bugs
 - 💡 Suggesting new features
+- 🔀 Opening Pull Requests
-- 📢 Sharing it with other Android developers
+- 📢 Sharing the project with other Android developers

+Every contribution and star helps the project grow.

 ---

 ## 📄 License

 This project is licensed under the **MIT License**.

 See the [LICENSE](LICENSE) file for details.

 ---

 <p align="center">
-Built with ❤️ using Kotlin, Coroutines, and llama.cpp
+Built with ❤️ using Kotlin, Jetpack Compose, and llama.cpp
 </p>